 Our future goals and recyclables of used sandals.
 When our volume reaches an amount where it makes sense to attempt re extrusion project we are on it.
 We got a long way to go for that.

-When we introduce new products, or friends products we attempt to evaluate environmental impact, energy conservation, and fun!
+When we introduce new products evaluate environmental impact, energy conservation, and fun!

-WE use domestically grown and sewn certified organic cotton, where we can.
-As a world, we now know a better way to farm (organic) Organic farming eliminates the use of herbicides, toxic defoliants, and synthetic fertilizers.
-Organic farming is non toxic way to farm; which in return helps protect our future generations and our planet.
-This is sustainable farming.
+We use domestically grown and sewn certified organic cotton, where we can.
+As a world, we now know a better way to farm organically.
+Organic farming eliminates the use of herbicides, toxic defoliants, and synthetic fertilizers.
+Organic farming is a nontoxic way to farm; which in return helps protect our future generations and our planet.
+This is also sustainable farming.
 Promoting a positive future outlook.
-Now some of our t shirts use a RPET (recycled plastic bottles) and from time to time we try out other fabrics. the fabric will be listed by each tshirt.
-Currently we are in love with the rpet/organic cotton mix shirt. super soft and breathes well.
-When you buy one of our shirts, hopefully you are bringing smiles to people who read the positive messages on the shirt! and also supporting us in raising positive vibes, and creating art from old photography- thankfully those years in the dark room weren’t wasted!
+Now some of our t-shirts use RPET (recycled plastic bottles) and from time to time we try out other fabrics.
+The fabric will be listed on each T-shirt.
+Currently, we are in love with the RPET/organic cotton mix shirt that is super soft and breathable.
+When you buy one of our shirts, we hope you are bringing smiles to people who read the positive messages on the shirt!
+You’ll also be joining us in raising positive vibes, and wearing art from old photography- thankfully those years in the darkroom weren’t wasted!

 “BE the change you want to see”

 The ultimate goal of “sustainable cotton” is to move sustainable production, manufacturing and use practices throughout the cotton value chain in order to create a healthy and profitable industry for growers, their communities, manufacturers, retailers and users of all cotton products.